Ngoc-Cac/MaxFlowGA/README.md

 * tkinter
 * matplotlib
 * networkx
+* tkmacosx (MacOS users need to install this library)

 Finally, you can now run the program by running main.py.
-You can run this in any IDE/code editor that supports Python.
+You can run this in any IDE/code editor that supports Python.<br>
+Note that some features may not work properly on MacOS!

 ------------------------

 ### Our Contributors:
-Trịnh Ngọc Các\
+Trịnh Ngọc Các<br>
-Đỗ Thị Mỹ Khánh\
+Đỗ Thị Mỹ Khánh<br>
-Trần Nguyễn Thảo Nguyên\
+Trần Nguyễn Thảo Nguyên<br>
-Nguyễn Vân Phi Yến
+Nguyễn Vân Phi Yến<br>